-The proportion of rented dwellings of all permanently occupied dwellings was 30 per cent, but 1.3 million, or one quarter of the population, lived in rented dwellings.
+The proportion of rented dwellings of all permanently occupied dwellings was 31 per cent, but 1.3 million, or one quarter of the population, lived in rented dwellings.
 The reason for this difference is that smaller household-dwelling units live in rented dwellings than in owner-occupied dwellings.
-At the end of 2012, the total number of permanently occupied rental dwellings was around 786,000, of which 45 per cent were government-subsidised or interest-subsidised rental dwellings.
-At the end of 2012, there were 37,000 right-of-occupancy permanently occupied dwellings in Finland.
+At the end of 2013, the total number of permanently occupied rental dwellings was around 796,000, of which 42 per cent were government-subsidised or interest-subsidised rental dwellings.
+The share of government-subsidised or interest-subsidised rental dwellings of all permanently occupied rental dwellings decreased, as dwellings freed from restrictions.
+And that is part of the reason why other rental dwellings increased.
+At the end of 2013, there were 38,000 right-of-occupancy permanently occupied dwellings in Finland.
 Forty-four per cent of them are located in Greater Helsinki.

-Figure 3.
-Dwellings by tenure status in 1960-2012
+Figure 4.
+Dwellings by tenure status in 1960-2013

 Renting is a tenure status preferred by young household-dwelling units in particular.
 As the age of the oldest person of a household-dwelling unit goes up the proportion of those living in rented dwellings goes down.
-In all, 71 per cent of the household-dwelling units with the oldest person aged under 30 and nearly one third of those with the oldest persons aged 30 to 44 lived in rented dwellings, while only 21 per cent of the household-dwelling units where the oldest person was aged over 45 did so.
-The household-dwelling units where the oldest person was aged 45 to 74 were the most likely to own their house.
-Forty-six per cent of the households-dwelling units meeting this age criterion were owner-occupiers of detached houses.
+In all, 73 per cent of the household-dwelling units with the oldest person aged under 30 and nearly one third of those with the oldest persons aged 30 to 44 lived in rented dwellings, while only 21 per cent of the household-dwelling units where the oldest person was aged over 45 did so.
+The household-dwelling units where the oldest person was aged over 45 did so.
+The household-dwelling units where the households-dwelling units meeting this age criterion were owner-occupiers of detached houses.
 In contrast, when the oldest person in the household-dwelling unit was older than this, owning a house was less likely.
 The most common mode of dwelling at a later stage in life was an owner-occupied flat in a housing company.